Best Treats For Dogs - A Selection Guide

 - Place of manufacture: Opt for Australian-made products where possible.
 Overseas-manufacturers aren’t required to adhere to the same production and labelling requirements as local manufacturers, making it harder to assess the quality of the product.

 - Treat size: It’s also important to look for treats which are appropriate to the size of the dog.

-When considering the ingredients on dog treat labels, it’s best to avoid anything which includes the following:
+When considering the ingredients on labels, it’s best to avoid anything which includes the following:

 It’s easy to assume that if you’re providing treats made from the same high-quality ingredients we eat, that it will be fine for your dog to consume—but that’s not always the case.
 Many ‘human foods’ including cheese, processed meats, biscuits, grapes, raisins, onions, garlic, table scraps or anything with seasoning or sauces should never be served to your dog as they can be extremely harmful to their health.

-It can also be difficult to calculate the number of calories when making your own dog treats, making it easy to accidentally exceed their daily calorie limit.
-While some single foods like apples and peanut butter can make a good dog treat, they are often high in calories and could contribute to unhealthy weight gain.
+It can also be difficult to calculate the number of calories when making your own treats for dogs, making it easy to accidentally exceed their daily calorie limit.
+While some single foods like apples and peanut butter can make good treats for dogs, they are often high in calories and could contribute to unhealthy weight gain.

-While making your own dog treats is an option, it’s important to do your research first to make sure the treats you make are safe and healthy for your dog to consume.
+While making your own treats for dogs is an option, it’s important to do your research first to make sure the treats you make are safe and healthy for your dog to consume.

-At Petzyo, we make it easy to find the best dog treats for your dog by only offering premium-quality, Australian-made dog treat products which are packed with wholesome ingredients and nourishing vitamins, while leaving the nasty artificial additives out.View our range of dog treats to find the right one for your pooch.
+At Petzyo, we make it easy to find the finest treats for your dog by only offering premium-quality, Australian-made treat products which are packed with wholesome ingredients and nourishing vitamins, while leaving the nasty artificial additives out.View our range of dog treats to find the right one for your pooch.